 Step 2: Establish a coupon trigger

 Every BOGO deal needs a ‘trigger’, which defines the circumstances under which a customer qualifies for the offer.
-In this case, we want to set the Trigger Type to Product Categories:
+In this case, we want to set the Customer Buys to Product Categories:

 Then we need to select the specific category we want to apply the discount to.
 For our example, we’re using shirts.
 Click on Add Category, select the one you want to use, and set the Quantity to 1: